 While the pastry cooks, prepare the filling.
-Heat a small frying pan, tip in the lardons and fry for a couple of mins.
+Heat a small frying pan, tip in 200g lardons and fry for a couple of mins.
 Drain off any liquid that comes out, then continue cooking until the lardons just start to colour, but aren’t crisp.
 Remove and drain on paper towels.
-Cut three quarters of the cheese into small dice and finely grate the rest.
-Scatter the diced cheese and fried lardons over the bottom of the pastry case.

-Using a spoon, beat the crème fraîche to slacken it then slowly beat in the double cream.
-Mix in the beaten eggs.
-Season (you shouldn’t need much salt) and add nutmeg.
-Pour three-quarters of the filling into the pastry case.
+Using a spoon, beat 200ml crème fraîche to slacken it then slowly beat in 200ml double cream.
+Mix in 3 well beaten eggs.
+Season (you shouldn’t need much salt) and add a pinch of ground nutmeg.
+Pour three quarters of the filling into the pastry case.

 Half-pull the oven shelf out and put the flan tin on the baking sheet.
 Quickly pour the rest of the filling into the pastry case – you get it right to the top this way.
 Scatter the grated cheese over the top, then carefully push the shelf back into the oven.